OI-wiki/i18n/docs/misc/hill-climbing.md

 Frankly speaking, when the optimal solution cannot be reached directly, but it is possible to determine which of the two solutions is better, a new possible solution is generated based on some feedback information.

 Therefore, the hill climbing algorithm searches for a new solution near the currently found optimal solution $x$ each time.
-If this new $x'$ is better, then transfer to $x'$ , otherwise it remains unchanged.
+If this new $x'$ is better, then moves to $x'$ , otherwise it remains unchanged.

 This algorithm is obviously feasible for unimodal functions.

 > Joke time:
 > Q: Now that it is a unimodal function, why not use ternary search?
 > A：In many years of OI, I have realized that human beings have their limits, no matter how scheming they are.
 The state is always unrepresentable.
-We can never get the mind of the people who create the problem and the boundary written is always wrong -- so -- I won't use ternary search anymore JOJO!
+We can never get the mind of the people who create the problem and the boundary written is always wrong -- so -- I won't use ternary search anymore!

 Seriously speaking, the advantage of the hill climbing algorithm is that when you don’t know how to write formal solutions (commonly used in geometry calculation and mathematics problems), or there are many dimensions of its own state, and it is not easy to write divide and conquer (sample 2 can be completed by binary search), the optimal solution can be obtained through brute force.